MilchRatchet/Luminary/README.md

 This project is for fun and to learn more about `Computer Graphics`.
 Current plans can be found in the `Issues` tab.

 The goal is to use as few libraries as feasible.
-Currently, these include `SDL2`, `zlib` and `OptiX`.
+Currently, these include `SDL2`, `zlib`, `qoi` and `OptiX`.
 However, only the denoiser is used from the Optix library.

 Meshes and textures in the example images are taken from the Ratchet and Clank HD Trilogy and were exported using [Replanetizer](https://github.com/RatchetModding/Replanetizer).